 - The objective test requires your attorney to show the court that someone in the defendant’s position would have known that what they did involved an extreme degree of risk.

 - The subjective test requires your attorney to show the court that the person or entity knew of the risk but still went ahead.

 How Much Can You Win in Punitive Damages?

 The Texas Damages Act puts a cap on the amount of money you can recover for exemplary damages.
 The amount can’t exceed two times the amount of compensatory damages plus an amount equal to noneconomic damages, not to exceed $750,000.
 (So that’s twice your compensatory damages plus up to an additional $750,000.)
 If the jury doesn’t award economic damages, you can win up to $200,000.

 Note: Economic damages are those you can quantify and that compensate you for actual monetary losses you incurred, such as medical bills.

 Do You Need to Talk to an Attorney About Recovering Punitive Damages?

 If you’ve been the victim of someone’s gross negligence, malice or fraud in a personal injury case, we may be able to help you recover compensatory and punitive damages.
-Call us right now at 833-214-HURT for a free case review.
+Call us right now for a free case review.
 You may be entitled to financial compensation that helps you get your life back on track – and if you are, we’ll fight hard for what you deserve.